 And when the sabbath was past, Mary Magdalene, and Mary the mother of James, and Salome, had bought sweet spices, that they might come and anoint him….
 4 And when they looked [ἀναβλέψασαι—aorist, active, participle: αναβλεπω], they saw [θεωροῦσιν—present, active, indicative: θεωρεω] that the stone was rolled away: for it was very great.
 5 And entering into the sepulchre, they saw [εἶδον—aorist, active, indicative: ειδον] a young man sitting on the right side, clothed in a long white garment; and they were affrighted.
 6 And he saith unto them, Be not affrighted: Ye seek Jesus of Nazareth, which was crucified: he is risen; he is not here: behold [ἴδε—aorist, active, imperative: ειδον] the place where they laid him.
 7 But go your way, tell his disciples and Peter that he goeth before you into Galilee: there shall ye see [ὄψεσθε—future, middle, indicative: ‘οραω] him, as he said unto you.

-We can brake down the Greek which identifies the emphasis on what these eyewitness “saw.”
-The Greek word θεωρεω is defined as, “be a spectator, look at, observe, perceive, see (w. physical eyes)”40)A Greek-English Lexicon of the New Testament and Other Early Christian Literature (ed.
+The Greek verbs emphasize what these eyewitnesses “saw.”
+The term θεωρέω is defined as “be a spectator, look at, observe, perceive, see (w. physical eyes)”40)A Greek-English Lexicon of the New Testament and Other Early Christian Literature (ed.
 Walter Bauer and trans.
 Wm.
 Arndt, F. W. Gingrich, and F. Danker, University of Chicago Press (Chicago, IL: 1979), p.
-360 The Greek word αναβλεπω means, “look up” or “gain sight…of blind persons, who were formerly able to see, regain sight[.]”41)A Greek-English Lexicon of the New Testament and Other Early Christian Literature (ed.
+360 The verb ἀναβλέπω means “look up” or “gain sight…of blind persons, who were formerly able to see, regain sight[.]”41)A Greek-English Lexicon of the New Testament and Other Early Christian Literature (ed.
 Walter Bauer and trans.
 Wm.
 Arndt, F. W. Gingrich, and F. Danker, University of Chicago Press (Chicago, IL: 1979), p.
-50 This implies they were not looking inventively until they looked up to see what they observed.
-The Greek word ειδον indicates, “of perception by sight see, perceive.”42)A Greek-English Lexicon of the New Testament and Other Early Christian Literature (ed.
+50 This suggests that the women initially looked downward in grief until they raised their eyes and perceived what was before them.
+The verb εἶδον means “of perception by sight see, perceive.”42)A Greek-English Lexicon of the New Testament and Other Early Christian Literature (ed.
 Walter Bauer and trans.
 Wm.
 Arndt, F. W. Gingrich, and F. Danker, University of Chicago Press (Chicago, IL: 1979), p.
-220 The word ‘οραω expresses, “see, catch sight of, notice of sense perception[.]”43)A Greek-English Lexicon of the New Testament and Other Early Christian Literature (ed.
+220 The verb ὁράω conveys “see, catch sight of, notice of sense perception[.]”43)A Greek-English Lexicon of the New Testament and Other Early Christian Literature (ed.
 Walter Bauer and trans.
 Wm.
 Arndt, F. W. Gingrich, and F. Danker, University of Chicago Press (Chicago, IL: 1979), p.
-577 In this passage Mark uses 7 verbs for the women “seeing” with 4 different Greek words to stress that they did “see” something as eyewitnesses.
-6 of these verbs are in the “active voice” because they are thoroughly engaged in the activity of looking.
-Of the 4 Greek words, θεωρεω is used 3 times delivering a stronger sense to “observe,” with 15:47 in the “imperfect tense” expressing a sustained observation of the location of the tomb “where he was laid,” so they could not have ignorantly approached the wrong sepulcher 3 days later.
-The mention of “many other women” in 15:41 identifies more than just those named witnessed where the tomb was.
-In 16:5 “entering into the sepulchre, they saw,” indicates their direct attention to a particular object, i.e. the angel telling them Christ is risen.
-This angel also tells them in 16:6 “behold,” with an “imperative mood,” commanding them to actively look at the spot where His body was laid, but is no longer.
-They are also commanded to “go” and “tell” (16:7 imperative mood) the disciples what they have seen and heard.
-The purpose of naming Mary Magdalene, Mary the mother of James, and Salome is because they were still alive and well known for relating their testimony as eyewitnesses.
-These women witnessed everything concerning this event from start to finish.
+577

-The major focus is to identify that the named individuals in the Gospels and Acts are likely to have been known by the Christian community and are named as prominent eyewitnesses.
-Mark’s Gospel is no exception to this point.
-This is notable specifically in Mark 15:21, “And they compel one Simon a Cyrenian, who passed by, coming out of the country, the father of Alexander and Rufus, to bear his cross” (cf. Mt 27:32; Lk 23:26).
-An ossuary discovered in the Kiddron Valley by E. L. Sukenik in 1941 bares the inscription on the front in Greek: “Alexander (son of) Simon” and on the lid in Hebrew: “Alexander QRNYT [Cyrenian]” Craig Evans speaks about this ossuary, “From an apologetic perspective, it may also lend important support to the probability that the passion narrative (as well as Easter?) rests upon eyewitness testimony.”44)Craig A. Evans, “Excavating Caiaphas, Pilate, and Simon of Cyrene: Assessing the Literary and Archaeological Evidence,” in Jesus and Archaeology (ed.
+The emphasis on named individuals in the Gospels and Acts indicates that they were well known within the early Christian community and identified as authoritative eyewitnesses.
+Mark’s Gospel aligns with this principle.
+This is particularly evident in Mark 15:21: “And they compel one Simon a Cyrenian, who passed by, coming out of the country, the father of Alexander and Rufus, to bear his cross” (cf. Matthew 27:32; Luke 23:26).
+An ossuary discovered in the Kidron Valley by E. L. Sukenik in 1941 bears the Greek inscription “Alexander (son of) Simon” and, on the lid in Hebrew, “Alexander QRNYT [Cyrenian].”
+Craig Evans remarks on this find: “From an apologetic perspective, it may also lend important support to the probability that the passion narrative (as well as Easter?) rests upon eyewitness testimony.”44)Craig A. Evans, “Excavating Caiaphas, Pilate, and Simon of Cyrene: Assessing the Literary and Archaeological Evidence,” in Jesus and Archaeology (ed.
 James H. Charlesworth), William B. Eerdmans Publishing Co.
 (Grand Rapids, MI: 2006), p.
-340 Since Mark is said to be the interpreter of Peter and wrote his Gospel in Rome, as mentioned above, only Mark adds the information of Simon’s sons names likely because the church in Rome knew them personally.
-Paul writes in Romans 16:13, “Salute Rufus chosen in the Lord,” which implies Rufus the son of Simon was known in Rome and provided his eyewitness testimony to the saints in that city.
+340 Since Mark is regarded as Peter’s interpreter and composed his Gospel in Rome, it is likely that he included the names of Simon’s sons because the Roman church knew them personally.
+Paul’s reference in Romans 16:13, “Salute Rufus chosen in the Lord,” suggests that Rufus, son of Simon, was among the believers in Rome and had shared his eyewitness testimony with the saints there.

 References